justanotherdot/justanotherdot/site/posts/make-a-home.md

 date: 2019-08-22T10:49:00Z
 tags: [code, software, health]
 image: "make-a-home.jpg"
+summary: >-
+  The analogies to construction and architecture in software are abundant.
+We say that we are 'building' a codebase.
+We assign people the role of 'architect'.
+One camp of people regale The Big Ball of Mud, esteeming the progress they make as their rationale for constructing a wobblying shantytown.
+Another camp sit high in The Ivory Tower, planning the sanctuaries that may give their inhabitants stamina as they rest in its glory."

 ---

 I'd like to preface this article that analogies are rough comparisons.
 That is